WaleedZ90/division-game/README.md

 ### To start a single player game:

-- Type a name in the welcome screen
+- Type your name in the welcome screen
 - Check "Playing alone" checkbox
-- A single player game should start
+- A single player game will be launched

 ### To start a two player game:

-- Just type a name and join
+- Type the name of the second and join
 - The backend server will join you with another player that's also requesting to play with another player
 - It can be easily tested by opening two browser instances

 ### To start a bot game:

-- Just check Bot game
+- Check Bot game
-- A game between Two CPUs should start.
+- A game between Two CPUs will be launched

 ### Changes made to the provided backend code: